 Our DoMN Confirmation Guidelines inform our pastoral practice regarding the preparation and celebration of confirmation and first communion in relation to confirmation.
 It is good formation for sacramental teams to revisit the guidelines every year.

-The following resources have been recently updated in response to ongoing feedback from parishes and because we currently are without a bishop.
-For the latter reason two new templates have been added.
-Please use the updated templates.
+The following resources have been updated in response to ongoing feedback from parishes and further updating will take place now a new Bishop has been appointed.
+Please always use the updated templates here.
 You can copy text across from your existing copies.

-A new guidance document 'When the Bishop, Diocesan Administrator or his delegate is presiding' may also help those preparing the celebration of confirmation, especially if the person is new to this ministry.
+A new guidance document 'When the Bishop, Vicar General or the Bishop's delegate is presiding' will also help those preparing the celebration of confirmation, especially if the person is new to this ministry.

 (Posted 28 June 2019)

 The existing Diocesan Funeral Guidelines, Celebrating Life and Death Together, were drafted as an interim document in 2002 when ‘Lay Funeral Ministers’ were first introduced in some parishes.
 At this stage, few parishes are aware of these interim guidelines.